 6. Know who is running for Congressional District 3

 Are you in Utah’s Congressional District 3?
 Find everything you need to know about the special congressional election here.

 Start planning now for the upcoming primary election.
 Check out who the candidates are.
 Decide how you will vote — by mail-in ballot or in person — and make a plan for when you will vote and what transportation you will need to do so.
 Block out a small amount of time in your calendar on the day you plan to vote to make sure you fit it into your schedule.
 Share your plan on social media and encourage your friends and family to make a plan too.

-Not just in the general election in November, but starting in a couple short weeks in the primaries.
-Mail-in ballots have already been sent.
-Don’t wait to fill yours out and return it!
+Once mail-in ballots are sent, don’t wait to fill yours out and return it!
 Mail in your ballots right away or go to the voting booth to select the candidates you want to represent you.
 Then make sure your friends and family vote too!